Use code YIPPEE20 for 20% off* one-off purchases *Exclusions apply

 When dysbiosis sets in and is left untreated, it can cause inflammation and what is known as ‘leaky gut syndrome’.
 This is when harmful bacteria and other toxins leak through a now weakened gut wall, and travel around the rest of the body, spreading inflammation.

-How do you know if dysbiosis is contributing to your dog’s joint issues?
+How do you know if your dog's gut health is impacting their joints?

 With a Pooch & Mutt Gut Health Test, we gain a representative outlook of the bacteria within your dog’s gut by analysing a sample of their poop.
-From this, alongside information about their age, breed, weight, medical history and lifestyle, we can provide a completely tailored diet and supplement plan that’s backed by science - helping you to truly target their problem areas.
+From this, alongside information about their age, breed, weight, medical history and lifestyle, we can accurately asses how well equipped your dog's gut is to support other areas of the body, including their joints, as well as its resilience and ability to fight inflammation.
+By assessing the health of their gut microbiome in this way, we can see what they need to naturally restore balance within their gut, and help maintain their overall health which includes their joints & mobility.

 Signs and symptoms of joint issues in dogs